 In May, I travelled to the Netherlands to catch the last few days of TBU Rotterdam and to have an interesting (but, as it turned out, cold and wet) experience sleeping in a shipping container on Scheveningen Beach.

 June was exciting for me.
 I’ve been meaning to visit the Caucasian countries for a few years, and finally found the time.
 I travelled around in Georgia and Armenia for a few weeks and enjoyed it enormously.
 On the way to the Caucasus, I found time for a quick reacquaintance with Istanbul (it’s been years).

 Summer in Norway is perfect in every way so July was spent road tripping around the country – in the south, the west, the north and the centre; with one kid, the other kid, both kids and on my own.
 Yet again, I was reminded I’ve drawn life’s winning lottery ticket.
 Aside from the multitudes of advantages living here, this is quite simply the most beautiful country on the planet.
 Of course I’m not entirely objective, but there it is.

-In 2013, I’ve been on a quest to see UNESCO World Heritage sites in the neighbourhood and August was all about Swedish ones – Drottningholm Castle, Hovgården, Engelsberg and the mining city of Falun.
+In 2013, I’ve been on a quest to see UNESCO World Heritage sites in the neighbourhood and August was all about Swedish ones – Drottningholm Palace, Hovgården, Engelsberg Iron Works and the mining city of Falun.
 And another stop in Fjällbacka, of course.
-It’s quickly becoming one of my favourite places.
+It’s one of my favourite places.

 September: Finland, Estonia, USA, France